valeriogalano/pensieriincodice-audiogram-generator/README.md

 # Process the most recent episode from the feed
 python -m audiogram_generator --episode last --soundbites all

+# Use the episode cover instead of the podcast cover (when available)
+python -m audiogram_generator --episode 142 --soundbites all --use-episode-cover
 ```

 ### Dry‑run mode